1990-Sick: Background

 After wrapping up recording 1990-Sick, Spice turned himself in to Oakland police.
 The rapper was forced to lie low during the summer of 1995 while making the album, since police were armed with a warrant for his arrest on illegal weapons charges.
 In between hiding and recording, he made a video for his first single, "1990-Sick (Get 'em All)".
 After serving two weeks in prison, he was released due to overcrowding.

 Critical reception

-AllMusic – "...Building from a solid West Coast hip-hop base, Spice 1 adds ragamuffin and dancehall flourishes, which makes him distinctive as an MC...
-Spice 1 is an engaging rapper..."

-The Source – "...The way he switches flows from semi-automatic fire to fully automatic is enough to make you overlook the weak points of the CD.
-Spice may be 1990-SICK, but he's still 187-Pure."
+AllMusic's Stephen Thomas Erlewine stated: "much of the record suffers from unimaginative production and standard musical ideas, but Spice 1 is an engaging rapper -- he is talented enough to disguise the weaknesses in the music with his verbal skills".
+Raymond Cunningham of The Source concluded: "the way he switches flows from semi-automatic fire to fully automatic is enough to make you overlook the weak points of the CD.
+Spice may be 1990-SICK, but he's still 187-Pure".